lv4u7/Phone-Directory/README.md

 Project </br>
 <b>Phone Directory </b></br>
  </br>
-This is a simple application devoloped for creating phone directory using ArrayList and it has text file as database from where it read and write the data which will be FIRST and LAST NAME and PHONE NUMBER.
+This is a simple application developed for creating phone directory using ArrayList and it has text file as database from where it read and write the data which will be FIRST and LAST NAME and PHONE NUMBER.